 The Company was incorporated on January 6, 2016, under the Business Corporations Act (Ontario).
 On June 23, 2020, the Company continued as a British Columbia corporation under the Business Corporation Act in the province of British Columbia.
-The Company's head office is located at 1430-800 West Pender Street, Vancouver, British Columbia V6C 2V6, and its registered office is located at Suite 2600-595 Burrard Street, Vancouver, British Columbia V7X 1L3.
+The Company's head office is located at WeWork c/o New Found Gold Corp., 1600 - 595 West Pender Street, Vancouver, British Columbia V7X 1L4, and its registered office is located at Suite 2600 - 595 Burrard Street, Vancouver, British Columbia V7X 1L3.
 On August 11, 2020, the Company completed an initial public offering and listed on the TSX Venture Exchange under the symbol "NFG".
 On September 29, 2021, the Company also listed its shares on the NYSE American stock exchange under the symbol "NFGC".